crazyoptimist/crazyoptimist-github-io/content/posts/2020/hugo-an-awesome-way-to-enjoy-your-blog-life-as-an-engineer.md

             - build
 ```

-As you may guess, you need to add the $FIREBASE_TOKEN as an env variable to your CircleCI project settings.
-Yes, it should be working, you can blog anywhere using your favorite editor(mostly the VIM!), once you push your new contents to git, it will be live in less than a minute thanks to the CircleCI pipeline.
+As you may have noticed, you need to add the `$FIREBASE_TOKEN` as an environment variable to your CircleCI project settings.
+With this setup, you can blog anywhere using your favorite editor (hopefully VIM!).
+Once you push your new content to Git, it will be live in less than a minute thanks to the CircleCI pipeline.

-Sorry for not enough explanation about all the nitty-gritty, wish I were a full time blogger. :(
+I apologize if my explanation lacked some nitty-gritty details.
+Wish I were a full-time blogger. :X

 Happy blogging gents! 😎